 Deep down, I craved human connection and interaction; I needed to be part of an online business community and to start meeting people in actual real life too.
 I wanted and needed to feel part of something, but it wasn’t until that rock bottom moment that I realised how much.

 “People who feel more connected to others have lower rates of anxiety and depression.
 Moreover, studies show they also have higher self-esteem, are more empathetic to others, more trusting and cooperative and, as a consequence, others are more open to trusting and cooperating with them.”Emma Seppälä Ph.D.

 Undoubtedly, the complete lack of connection to others made my mental health worse.
 I felt anxious, depressed, lonely and bitter.
 Thankfully, as part of my healing journey, I realised that the only thing missing from the harmonious life I had created for myself, was other people.
-So as well as finding new communities to hang out in online, I also started a Facebook group to find others like me and created an EFT Tapping Club for those who needed more support and sense of belonging.
+So as well as finding new communities to hang out in online, I also started my own community away from the distractions of social media for those who needed more support and sense of belonging.

 The benefits of online business communities

 Hopefully by now you’re thinking that maybe interacting with others is something to consider?
 If you’re still not convinced, here are a few core benefits: